 Three of the eight that have fallen off Spanish balconies so far this month include a 14-year-old Irish boy, who sadly died in a Mallorca hospital of his injuries, and a 42-year-old British man who fell off a balcony while on holiday on Ibiza.

-And even a 23-year-old British Labour Party councillor for Edmonton Green, Tolga Aramaz, was seriously injured when he fell from a second-floor balcony at his hotel in Ibiza.
+And even a 23-year-old British Labour Party councillor for Edmonton Green, Tolga Aramaz, was seriously injured this week when he fell from a second-floor balcony at his hotel in Ibiza.
+In his case, an awning broke his fall.

 Much of the problem of falling off balconies in Spain is associated with alcohol, and particularly with British tourists who, sadly, seem to be one of the worst nationalities when it comes to being able to control their alcohol use while on holiday.

-I’m British and in Spain, and I have seen fellow Brits drunk in Spain and behaving badly many, many, many times.
+I am British and live in Spain, and I have seen fellow Brits drunk all over Spain and behaving badly many, many, many times.

 But you do have to wonder why, with the news being practically flooded every year with instances of tourist deaths in Spain due to people falling off balconies of Spanish hotels and apartment buildings, more people would not be careful about going out on their balconies while drunk.